Bernhard-Franzl/lightgate/README.md

 # Lightgate Repository
-This repository is used to run an setup the lightgates used for the data collection in my masters thesis
+This repository is used to run and setup the lightgates used for the data collection in my masters thesis